chabdullah/chabdullah/README.md

 ### 🍓 Other
 Outside the world of the tech, I read books (psychological novels in particular), I like to draw portraits.
-I always try to keep fit through various physical activities such as Yoga.
+I always try to keep fit through various physical activities.
 Lately I've been getting into cooking, especially cakes.